BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 Regardless, it is possible to have sentences without using the same word twice.
 Perhaps d'A avoided repeating a simple word like "the" several times to make the cipher more difficult to solve on purpose?

-In the book, d'A gives a book cipher example using a dictionary (presumably the concise edition) where he starts by ordering his 5 digit pairs in ascending order, and maps words within the ranges provided (Eg. Word 55381 in the Dictionary) to their associated word pair, perhaps "T"...and then those word pairs, maybe the range associated with "TH" is mapped to the digits 55381, to help build a sentence.
+In the book, D'A gives a book cipher example using a dictionary (presumably the concise edition) where he starts by ordering his 5 digit pairs in ascending order, and maps words within the ranges provided (Eg. Word 55381 in the Dictionary) to their associated word pair, perhaps "T"...and then those word pairs, maybe the range associated with "TH" is mapped to the digits 55381, to help build a sentence.

 Fortunately...D'Agapeyeff throws us a bone...maybe.
 > Now we can find in the dictionary the word 'the' (55381).
 This we can count back about twenty words for 55366 (th).

-Assuming me and my boy d'A are looking at the same Dictionary, I can confirm that the word "the" shows up on page 1270.
-If I count back 15 words...I sort of have the same span of words that d'A notes
+Assuming me and my boy D'A are looking at the same Dictionary, I can confirm that the word "the" shows up on page 1270.
+If I count back 15 words...I sort of have the same span of words that D'A notes
 > 'thane', 'thank', 'that', 'thatch' ...

-But I think d'A was paraphrasing a bit here, if he was on "the" 55381 and goes back to word 55366 - that's a difference of 15 words not 4.
+But I think D'A was paraphrasing a bit here, if he was on "the" 55381 and goes back to word 55366 - that's a difference of 15 words not 4.
 So my "span" seems reasonable, I end up with words like: thaw, thatch, that, thanksgiving, thankless, thankful, thank, than, thallium, thalamus, etc...all leading up to "-th." ...literally just "th" like he says in the book...which is, depending how you count subdefinitions or variations of words (like thank/thankful) about 15 words away...so maybe this is literally the same version of the dictionary that he was using?
 That's a good sign at least?

-d'A gives us the solution to the Dictionary Cipher presented
+D'A gives us the solution to the Dictionary Cipher presented
 > The reconnaissance of the route to the sea has revealed that the aeroplane(s) defensive was over the town.

 ![mistake](/assets/images/dagapeyeff/mistake_cipher.jpg)